omn1vor/Game_of_Life/README.md

 # Game of Life
-Swing-based implemetation of Game of Life (from hyperskill.org projects)
+Swing-based implementation of Game of Life (from hyperskill.org projects)